-Udzungwa Forest-partridges aka Udzungwa Partridges
+Udzungwa Forest Partridges

-The Udzungwa Forest-partridge, Xenoperdix udzungwensis also known as Udzungwa Partridge is a small, up to 29cm long, boldly barred, brownish partridge with rufous face, grey below, olive-brown crown and upperparts.
+The Udzungwa Forest Partridge, Xenoperdix udzungwensis also known as Udzungwa Partridge is a small, up to 29cm long, boldly barred, brownish partridge with rufous face, grey below, olive-brown crown and upperparts.

 It has a red bill, brown iris, and yellow legs.
 Males and females look alike.